turingschool/backend-curriculum-site/module2/lessons/intro_to_sass.md

 * What does SASS stand for?
 * Why is SASS a better option than CSS?
 * How is a variable declared and assigned in SASS?
 * Why is nesting a benefit?
-Both at a element and property level?
+Both at an element and property level?

 ### Resources